SubZtep/web-words/docs/index.md

 []

 After a while you'll have too many words and there is a possibility of memorize them permanent immediately isn't on the _skills list_.
-They are the target audience.
+The target audience.

 > (-(-\_(-\_-)\_-)-)